-Working with Libvirt using Python
+Working With Libvirt Using Python

 Today I decide to toy around with a KVM server we have running in house for testing.
 I started by using the libvirt Documentation, but it was very limited and I had to do some trial and error.
 I will go over a few basic things I learned using the libvirt Python module: